Explosion in Beirut Worsens Poverty in Lebanon

 Lebanon has long served as a bustling commercial hub for the Middle East.
 However, in recent years, its burgeoning economic crisis has shifted more and more of its population below the poverty line.
 This crisis results from a multitude of factors, including Lebanon’s pile-up of debt and the Syrian crisis.
 This already souring situation took a turn for the worst on Aug.
-4, 2020 when an explosion in Beirut, Lebanon’s capital, left 177 dead, 6,000 wounded and around 300,000 people homeless.
+4, 2020, when an explosion in Beirut, Lebanon’s capital, left 177 dead, 6,000 wounded and around 300,000 people homeless.
 Devastating by every stretch of the word, the explosion in Beirut impacted all types of people.
-Even so, its impact has been felt in different ways across the population.
+Even so, the population has felt its impact in different ways.
 Efforts to recover and rebuild have often overlooked the poorest communities, exacerbating poverty in Lebanon.

 Poverty in Lebanon

-Much of Lebanon’s poor come from the refugee population.
-In all, 25% of Lebanon’s population is comprised of refugees, in large part due to the Syrian crisis.
-This crisis, socio-economic unrest and the COVID-19 pandemic have only kept refugees and other vulnerable families below the poverty line.
+Many of Lebanon’s poor come from the refugee population.
+In all, 25% of Lebanon’s population comprises refugees, in large part due to the Syrian crisis.
+This crisis, socioeconomic unrest and the COVID-19 pandemic have only kept refugees and other vulnerable families below the poverty line.
 Just under half of Lebanon’s population is accordingly food insecure.
 The explosion in Beirut, through which 70% of Lebanon’s commerce takes place, has further crippled an already floundering economy.
 It has left Lebanon ill-prepared to care for its native people on top of the refugee population it has taken in.

 The Poor Take the Backseat in Times of Crisis